Monero logo

 This rule applies to the pseudo-outs, from type 3 (Bulletproof) the pseudo-outs field moved to the prunable RCT section from the non-prunable section.

-The pseudo-outs must all be conically encoded points9.
+The pseudo-outs must all be canonically encoded points9.

 Pseudo-outs OutPKs Balance